Krescenskok/CSE3902/README.txt

 - q is used to quit
 - r is used to reset the game

-For this sprint, we implemented collisions between all the different objects (blocks, items, Link, and enemies)
+For this sprint, we implemented collisions between all the different objects (blocks, items, Link, and enemies), and implemented the effects of what happens when certain objects collide with each other.

+Andrew and Ann worked on item collisions and cleaned up the code for all related item classes.
+Krescens worked on cleaning up code for Link, fixing his movement, created new methods for certain actions, and implemented collisions.
+Noah worked on collisions with blocks.
+JT created the collision handler and a template for all collisions.
+Yuan and JT worked to create collisions with enemies and bosses.

+Code reviews and analysis were done with FxCop Analyzers

+Code review for Link:

+Code review for Items:

+Code review for Enemies:

+Code review for Blocks: